Fumes

 Long-term exposure to exhaust fumes can lead to serious lifestyle diseases, such as:

-• respiratory cancers,
+• respiratory system tumors,

 • heart attacks,